 Bucket 2: silver coins with melt value

-This pile matters right now because silver is still high.
+This pile matters right now because silver has been trading at historically high levels.

 So yes, some "junk silver" is not junk at all.